MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 :::image type="content" source="media/configure-ad-fs-extranet-smart-lockout-protection/esl1.png" alt-text="Diagram showing the sign-in process between primary nodes, secondary nodes, and the client.":::

- If the secondary node can't contact the primary, the secondary node writes error events into the AD FS admin log.
+ If the secondary node can't contact the primary node, the secondary node writes error events into the AD FS admin log.
 Authentications continue to be processed, but AD FS only writes the updated state locally.
 AD FS retries contacting the primary node every 10 minutes.
-AD FS switches back to the primary once the primary is available.
+AD FS switches back to the primary node once the primary node is available.

 ### Terminology

 - **FamiliarLocation**: During an authentication request, ESL checks all presented Internet Protocols (IPs).
 These IPs are a combination of network IP, forwarded IP, and the optional x-forwarded-for IP.
 If the request is successful, all the IPs are added to the Account Activity table as “familiar IPs.”
 If the request has all the IPs present in the “familiar IPs,” the request is treated as a “Familiar” location.
 - **UnknownLocation**: If a request that comes in has at least one IP not present in the existing **FamiliarLocation** list, then the request is treated as an “Unknown” location.
 This action handles proxying scenarios such as Exchange Online legacy authentication where Exchange Online addresses handle both successful and failed requests.
-- **badPwdCount**: A value representing the number of times an incorrect password was submitted and the authentication was unsuccessful.
+- **badPwdCount**: A value representing the number of times an incorrect password was submitted, and the authentication was unsuccessful.
 For each user, separate counters are kept for Familiar Locations and Unknown Locations.
 - **UnknownLockout**: A boolean value per user if the user is locked out from accessing from unknown locations.
 This value is calculated based on the **badPwdCountUnfamiliar** and **ExtranetLockoutThreshold** values.
 - **ExtranetLockoutThreshold**: This value determines the maximum number of bad password attempts.
 When the threshold is reached, AD FS rejects requests from the extranet until the observation window has passed.
 - **ExtranetObservationWindow**: This value determines the duration that username and password requests from unknown locations are locked out.
 When the window has passed, AD FS starts to perform username and password authentication from unknown locations again.
 - **ExtranetLockoutRequirePDC**: When enabled, extranet lockout requires a primary domain controller (PDC).
 When disabled, extranet lockout falls back to another domain controller in case the PDC is unavailable.
-- **ExtranetLockoutMode**: Controls **Log-Only** vs **Enforced** mode of Extranet Smart Lockout
+- **ExtranetLockoutMode**: Controls **Log-Only** vs **Enforced** mode of ESL.
-  - **ADFSSmartLockoutLogOnly**: Extranet Smart Lockout is enabled.
+  - **ADFSSmartLockoutLogOnly**: ESL is enabled.
 AD FS writes admin and audit events but doesn't reject authentication requests.
-This mode is intended to initially be enabled for **FamiliarLocation** to be populated before **ADFSSmartLockoutEnforce** is enabled.
+This mode is intended to be enabled for **FamiliarLocation** to be populated before **ADFSSmartLockoutEnforce** is enabled.
   - **ADFSSmartLockoutEnforce**: Full support for blocking unfamiliar authentication requests when thresholds are reached.

 IPv4 and IPv6 addresses are supported.